 Assess the Best Qualities of a Personal Injury Lawyer

 The key skills of an excellent personal injury attorney include strong speaking, organizational skills, and analytical skills with in-depth knowledge of state and federal laws about personal injury.
 On your free initial legal consultation, ask the right questions to assess the lawyer’s qualities, character traits, and communication skills.
+Be sure to check out KaplunMarx for help.

 Here are some examples of questions you can ask a personal injury lawyer: